Red Mandevilla flowers

 This evergreen, twining vine produces rich red trumpet flowers from spring until fall; a lovely choice for trellises, garden fences or walls; prefers part shade

-Red Mandevilla is a multi-stemmed annual with a ground-hugging habit of growth.
+Red Mandevilla is a multi-stemmed evergreen tropical plant with a ground-hugging habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This plant will require occasional maintenance and upkeep, and can be pruned at anytime.
 It is a good choice for attracting butterflies and hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;